mail-my-ballot/mail-my-ballot/README.md

 2. Once you have done the above, you should be able to turn on the [OAuth Conset screen](https://console.developers.google.com/apis/credentials/consent?project=mmb-staging)
 3. Once you have done the above, you should be able to create [OAuth Credentials](https://console.developers.google.com/apis/credentials?project=mmb-staging)

-Download and save these for dev, prod, and staging.
+Download and save these credentials for dev, prod, and staging.

 ## Secrets
 ### Secrets in Dev